jaianper/PiCameraStreaming/README.md

 # PiCameraStreaming
-Python scripts for recording or streaming video from the PiCamera.
+Python scripts for recording or streaming video from RaspberryPi with PiCamera.